Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 In particular ...

 - All components are horizontally scalable using simple, stateless load-balancing.
-- Minimal long-lived state is stored on cluster nodes, avoiding the need for complex data replication schemes.
-Most long-lived state is stored in back-end service nodes using cloud-optimized storage technologies such as Cassandra.
+- All long lived state is stored on dedicated Vellum nodes which make use of cloud-optimized storage technologies such as Cassandra.
+No long lived state is stored on other production nodes, making it quick and easy to dynamically scale the clusters and minimizing the impact if a node is lost.
 - Interfaces between the front-end SIP components and the back-end services use RESTful web services interfaces.
 - Interfaces between the various components use connection pooling with statistical recycling of connections to ensure load is spread evenly as nodes are added and removed from each layer.